postazure/concourse-manifest-validator/README.md

 ## Coming Soon

- 1. Check if unused resources have been declaired
- 2. Check that tasks are defined
+ 1. Check that tasks are defined
- 3. Check concourse config file structure to ensure everything that is declared exists
+ 1. Check concourse config file structure to ensure everything that is declared exists